Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 Please let us know within 21 days if there has been a change in your household income.
 We will conduct a rent review and you will need to provide current income statements or pay slips for all tenants and household members over the age of 18 years.

-If your rent has changed as a result of our rent review, you will be provided with a new Centrepay form and Rent Calculation report.
-If your subsidised rent needs to be increased, we will provide 21 days notice of this change.
+If your rent has changed as a result of our rent review, you will be provided with a notification and Rent Calculation report.

 How do I apply for rent assistance?

-If you currently receive a Centrelink benefit, such as a pension or allowance, you may be eligible to receive Commonwealth Rent Assistance.
-This is a payment provided to help you pay your rent.
+Commonwealth Rent Assistance is a payment provided to help you pay your rent.

-We can calculate how much rent assistance you are entitled to and can explain how to claim rent assistance through your local Centrelink office or by logging on to MyGov website.
+We can calculate how much rent assistance you are entitled to.
+To claim rent assistance, visit your local Centrelink office or the MyGov website.

 Centrelink may require proof of the amount of rent you pay.
 This can be done by providing your Residential Tenancy Agreement.